What is a divorce financial agreement?

 In England and Wales, if you get divorced and do not have a consent order sealed by a judge, the law does not stop either you or your ex from making claims against each other’s future financial earnings.
 For example, an increase in income, lottery winnings, pension accumulations or inheritance.

-How do we decide our financial agreement?
+How do we decide on our financial agreement?

 There are several options to consider when looking to agree a financial arrangement.
 One approach is a ‘kitchen table’ agreement - this is where you and your ex would sit down together to discuss how you wish to divide your assets (money, property, etc) and any debt.
 You will still need professional help from a legal service, such as amicable or solicitors, to get your agreement documented in a consent order.
 The kitchen table approach is a good option if you feel like you can talk amicably with your ex, and wouldn’t benefit from additional support to help you agree.
 This is often the cheapest option when sorting out your money and property during a divorce.

 The first step is to individually sort out your individual day-to-day finances.
-You would need to agree who gets what and how you will continue to pay your bills, such as rent or a mortgage.
+You would need to agree on who gets what and how you will continue to pay your bills, such as rent or a mortgage.
 If you have joint accounts, credit cards or loans, you should let your banks know that you are separating.
 You should start collecting any money in separate accounts after you’ve decided you want a divorce.

 If a kitchen table agreement is not possible, other options include amicable’s Negotiation Service, mediation, or seeking independent legal advice or alternative routes such as arbitration.